 Greenidge Generation is a public utility subject to regulation by the FERC under the Federal Power Act (the "FPA").
 Like the PSC, FERC regulates both the issuance of securities and the purchase and sale of assets and ownership interests in public utilities.
 First, the FPA generally limits public utilities from selling, leasing or otherwise disposing of facilities with a value in excess of \$10 million and used for wholesale sales of electric energy or electric transmission ("Jurisdictional Facilities") without the prior authorization of FERC, and dispositions resulting in a direct or indirect change of control over a public utility generally require prior FERC authorization.
 Second, the FPA also generally prohibits a public utility from merging or consolidating Jurisdictional Facilities with any other public utility's Jurisdictional Facilities with a value in excess of \$10 million, without prior FERC authorization.
-Third, the FPA generally requires FERC authorization before a public utility may acquire or lease a generation facility with a value in excess of \$10 million.
-Fifth, the FPA generally requires FERC approval before a holding company in a system which includes an electric transmission or generation company may acquire any security with a value in excess of \$10 million of an electric transmission or generation company with a value in excess of \$10 million.
-Sixth, the FPA generally requires FERC authorization before a holding company in a system which includes an electric transmission or generation company may acquire any security with a value in excess of \$10 million of an electric transmission or generation company or a holding company with a value in excess of \$10 million.
-Sixth, the FPA generally requires FERC authorization before a holding company in a system which includes an electric transmission or generation company may not a holding company with a value in excess of \$10 million.
+Third, the FPA generally requires FERC authorization before a public utility may acquire any security with a value in excess of \$10 million.
+Fifth, the FPA generally requires FERC authorization before a public utility may acquire or lease a generation facility with a value in excess of \$10 million.
+Fifth, the FPA generally requires FERC approval before a holding company in a system which includes an electric transmission or generation company may acquire any security with a value in excess of \$10 million.
+Sixth, the FPA generally requires FERC authorization before a holding company with a value in excess of \$10 million.
+Sixth, the FPA generally requires FERC authorization before a holding company with a value in excess of \$10 million.
 The FPA also requires reporting of certain asset sales which do not otherwise require FERC authorization.
-FERC approva
+The FPA also requires reporting of certain asset sales which do not otherwise require FERC authorization.
+The FPA also requires reporting of certain asset sales which do not otherwise require FERC authorization.
+FERC approval would also be required in advance of a di

 The FERC has granted Greenidge Generation blanket authorization to issue securities and assume obligations or liabilities as guarantor, endorser, surety, or otherwise in respect of any security of another person; provided that such issue or assumption is for some lawful object within the corporate purposes of Greenidge Generation, compatible with the public interest, and reasonably necessary or appropriate for such purposes.
-The FERC also administers the Public Utility Holding Company Act of 2005, which imposes certain record keeping and records access requirements on public utility holding companies.
-We are a public utility holding company but have received an exemption from these record keeping and records access requirements.
+The FERC also administers the Public Utility Holding Company Act of 2005, which imposes certain record keeping and records access requirements on public utility holding company but have received an exemption from these record keeping and records access requirements.
 Any entity acquiring more than 10% of the voting securities of either us or Greenidge Generation is likely to be regarded by FERC as a public utility holding company.
-Such entities can obtain an exemption from these record keeping and records access requirements if they are able to demonstrate that they are not affiliated with any jurisdictional utility that has captive customers, and that they do not own commission-jurisdictional transmission facilities or provide commission-jurisdictional transmission services.
+Such entities can obtain an exemption from these record keeping and records access requirements if they are able to demonstrate that they are not affiliated with any jurisdictional transmission facilities or provide commission-jurisdictional transmission services and that they are not affiliated with persons that own such facilities or provide such services.